Building the Best Sales Team to Grow Your Agency

 Finding, Hiring & Paying Great Salespeople

 Always, always be recruiting.
-Don’t just look for great sales people when you have the need.
+Don’t just look for great sales people when you have the need but focus on building the best sales team for your agency.
 Keep your eyes open and notice great skill when you see it.
 Just like college football recruiters, make room for an all-star even if you aren’t in need of one at the time.

 To find exactly the right candidate, write an ad with some specific instructions on how to apply.
 This weeds out the people who can’t follow direction.
 To further screen people, put them through a really rigorous process and see how much they push back, even respond to their interview answers with “that was a terrible response” just to see if they’ll take it or defend themselves.
 Little things like this can give you real insight into their personality type.